-E-Rate - or, more precisely, Schools and Libraries Division (SLD) of the Universal Service Administrative Company (USAC) - provides discounts to assist schools, school systems, and libraries in the United States to obtain affordable telecommunications and Internet access.
-Since the inception of E-Rate in 1997, the Georgia DOE (GaDOE) has filed for and received E-Rate discounts to build the Statewide K-12 Network.
-The GaDOE has received over $500 million in E-Rate funding.
-Although there is a great deal of money available through E-Rate for telecommunications infrastructure, the process is somewhat complex and timing of certain forms and applications are critical.
+E-rate - or, more precisely, Schools and Libraries Division (SLD) of the Universal Service Administrative Company (USAC) - provides discounts to assist schools, school systems, and libraries in the United States to obtain affordable telecommunications and Internet access.
+Since the inception of E-rate in 1997, the Georgia DOE (GaDOE) has filed for and received E-rate discounts to build the Statewide K-12 Network.
+The GaDOE has received over $500 million in E-rate funding provided by the Federal Communications Commission (FCC).
+Although there is a great deal of money available through E-rate for telecommunications infrastructure, the process is somewhat complex, and the timing of certain forms and applications are critical.
 Learn more..

 System Technology Planning

 System technology plans are needed to ensure coherent, effective use of federal, state and local education technology funds to support student achievement.
 To be eligible for E-Rate and competitive grant funding, systems are required to have current, approved technology plans.
 A technology plan is designed to improve education and should cover the entire funding year (July 1 to June 30) but not more than three years.